cfmeyers/cfmeyers.github.io/_posts/2015-03-29-adding-export-to-excel-to-docketdonkey.markdown

 ###Railscast

 Thus far I've tried 3 different solutions.
-Initially I tried the "write your own XML file" approach dictated by the second half of the previously RailsCast.
+Initially I tried the "write your own XML file" approach dictated by the second half of the previously mentioned RailsCast.
 For whatever reason this did not work for me, producing a file that Google Sheets thought was XML.

 ###Axlsx